nickytonline/source.nickytonline.github.io/src/pages/articles/2017-12-20-my-visual-studio-code-setup/index.md

 VS Code has a huge array of extensions available on their [marketplace](https://marketplace.visualstudio.com/vscode).
 As well as extensions, in 2017, [extension packs](https://code.visualstudio.com/docs/extensionAPI/extension-manifest#_extension-packs) became available. tl;dr, they're a grouping of extensions.

-[Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) is a must have extension and I recommend installing it as the first extension.
+[Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) is a must have extension and I recommend installing it as your first extension.
 With this extension, you'll be able to backup most of your settings to a private gist.
-From there restoring your settings is pretty easy.
+From there, restoring your settings is pretty easy.
 It's great for backing up settings as well as synching settings, which is what I do between my work and personal laptop.

 ### Node/JS